airshaper/adaptive-mesh-refinement/README.md

    - castellated mesh: only runs the refinement phase using "baffles" for the surface of the geometry (to avoid the mesh inside the geometry being cut and to keep all cells hexagonal).
      This mesh is stored in `primal_refinement` for use in the mesh refinement phase.
-   - snapping phase: this part will cut the mesh (by also having castellated enabled) and snap it to the surface (by setting the surface patch type to "wall").
+   - snapping phase: this part will cut the mesh (by also having castellated enabled) and snap it to the surface (by setting the surface patch type to `wall`).
      This mesh is used in `primal_run` for the first CFD loop.

 2. Refinement field